List of Wallace & Gromit characters: Feathers McGraw

 "The definitive screen villain of our age is a penguin with a red rubber glove on its head.
 The gun-toting, 3ft tall criminal mastermind first terrorised viewers in 1993 Oscar-winning short The Wrong Trousers.
-The fact that he’s mute with expressionless beady eyes only makes him more terrifying."
+The fact that he's mute with expressionless beady eyes only makes him more terrifying."

 — —Michael Hogan in The Guardians list of greatest kid's TV villains.

 Feathers McGraw is a penguin criminal mastermind who is the main antagonist in The Wrong Trousers and Wallace & Gromit: Vengeance Most Fowl.

 In The Wrong Trousers, Feathers McGraw lodges with Wallace to hide from the authorities, intending to steal an expensive blue diamond using Wallace's Techno Trousers.
 He manages to successfully pass himself off as a chicken by wearing a red rubber glove on his head.

 In Vengeance Most Fowl, the criminal penguin, now imprisoned in the town zoo, hacks into Wallace's latest invention, Norbot, to exact revenge on Wallace and Gromit, free himself from the zoo and ultimately steal the blue diamond.
 He manages to escape into Yorkshire on a train, but is cheated out of the diamond by Gromit.
 Following his escape, he remains at large and wanted by the police.

 In A Close Shave, an inscription on the wall of the prison cell holding Gromit indicates that Feathers had previously been there.
-Feathers also features in the 2003 video game, Wallace & Gromit in Project Zoo where he has taken over the zoo, then plans to enslave the animals and turn the Zoo into a diamond mine.
+Feathers also features in the 2003 video game Wallace & Gromit in Project Zoo, in which he has taken over the zoo, then plans to enslave the animals and turn the zoo into a diamond mine.
 A poster of Feathers can be seen in A Matter of Loaf and Death right before Piella Bakewell enters the local zoo, maybe indicating that he has once again escaped.
 Feathers makes a cameo at the end of Chicken Run: Dawn of the Nugget, appearing alongside Ginger and the rest of her flock.

 In February 2025, a 4 feet (1.2 meters) bronze statue of Feathers was unveiled in creator Nick Park's home city of Preston, located close to a bronze Wallace and Gromit bench at the Covered Market.